VictorRosales19/data_curation/DATA_CURATION.md

 ## How to run the pipeline

 Recommended: create an isolated virtual environment, install the required dependencies listed in `requirements.txt`, using Python version 3.11.4 in a Windows Operating System.
+Please see characteristics of used system to create this project.

 Windows PowerShell